 Puppies are pretty curious and need constant watching.
 Although they can sleep for up to 18 hours per day, they’re full of energy, fun, and constant hunger when they’re awake!

-Labrador puppies also need to pee regularly, as they can’t hold their bladder for very long.
+Labrador puppies must also pee regularly, as they can’t hold their bladder for long.

 Labrador puppies shouldn’t be left on their own for too long.
 Below is a table showing how long they can be left home alone during their first six months.